eva-nikolai/eva-nikolai.github.io/index.md

 **Population Drivers in the South Bend/ Elkhart Region**
 <br><br>

-In consultation with the South Bend/ Elkhart Regional Partnership, an institution guiding local business and community development for five counties across Indiana and Michigan, this project identifies the most influential factors affecting population in the region and provides a replicable framework/ data management tool for the Regional Partnership's future usage and website/ dashboard design.
+In consultation with the South Bend/ Elkhart Regional Partnership, an institution guiding local business and community development for five counties across Indiana and Michigan, this project identifies the most influential factors affecting population in the region and provides a replicable framework/ data management tool for the Regional Partnership's future usage and their website's dashboard design.

 | Objectives: